YTERGamer/ViolentMonkeyScript/README.md

 // [Violentmonkey Script]\

-"unknowncheats.me" (Disable all gifs from playing on site) "email.t-online.de" (Block t-online Information Alert)
+"unknowncheats.me" (Disable all gifs from playing on site);
+"email.t-online.de" (Block t-online Information Alert)

 // This script was specifically made for violent monkey🐵!